LucaNerlich/blog-3.0/docs/aem/aem-dev-setup.md

 Building and deploying the complete development environment can be done via the following command `mvn clean install -PautoInstallSinglePackage` - executed in the root directory.

-ui.apps, ui.config and ui.content can be individually build with the profile `-PautoInstallPackage`.
+`ui.apps`, `ui.config` and `ui.content` can be individually build with the profile `-PautoInstallPackage`.
 Deploying just the java module 'core' can be achieved with the profile `-PautoInstallBundle`.

+> I usually just run `mvn clean install -PautoInstallPackage` in my projects root.
+The deployment is quick enough, and I can be sure, that I did not miss anything.

 Thanks for reading!